 A whole conversation happens in the viewer’s mind.
 Some pictures will get ignored over and over, others visited over and over.
 The pictures that get written off didn’t feel good to look at.
 We tell ourselves that we rejected a person because we felt no connection.
 While partly true, if the person had posted a different image, we probably would have made different decisions about letting them into our lives.

-Now imagine how your parent feels as they join this world.
 For Dad, dating again is daunting enough.
 Now, he has to re-learn it on a computer that doesn’t care about his great social skills or the sense of humour that worked for 30 years.
 Could we put some lucky charms in his pocket?
 You bet we can.

 Of course it’s unfair.
 Both poster and viewer become victims of wrong beliefs about another person.
 The control is only in Dad’s hands before he clicks the Post button, when appearance choices were made.